Medical Laboratory

 Usually, drug testing is performed using a urine sample, that must be collected in a clean container inside the laboratory premises under observation by the staff, (as per government regulations).
 You cannot collect at home, or if you don’t have a valid ID.

-How long a drug can be found in urine using drug test?
-Signs of drugs can be found in urine, if the person had used the drug during the last 7-15 days (or more) before the test day.
+How long a drug can be found in urine?
+Signs of drugs can be found in urine, if the person had used them during the last 7-15 days (or more) before the test day.
 How long a drug lasts in your body depends on many factors:

 • The type of drug